ig-or/QWTWPlot.jl/README.md

  * `pickerDigitsNumber` is the number of digits (with pointer coordinates) displayed near mouse cursor when you press left mouse button on a plot window (in 'marker' mode).
  * 'udp_server_port' and 'udp_client_port' ports have to be available to UDP protocols.
 Most functionality is implemented via shared memory, but there is still some parts relying on UDP.

  I suspect the underlying qwtw library is not thread-safe, so would not recommend to use it from different julia threads simultaneously.
+But you should be able to call most of the qwtw functions from a 'callback'.